 Mexico went through great political and social unrest between 1910 and 1920.
 The Mexican Revolution took place at this time, beginning with efforts to oust president Porfirio Diaz.
-A new constitution that incorporated many of the Revolution's ideals was promulgated in 1917 but the violence didn't really come to an end until Álvaro Obregón became president in 1920.
+A new constitution that incorporated many of the Revolution's ideals was promulgated in 1917, but the violence didn't really come to an end until Álvaro Obregón became president in 1920.
+After the Mexican Revolution, and in many ways because of it, a new Mexican identity was forged.
+Understanding this part of Mexico's complicated history can give us some insight into why the country is the way it is today.
 Here are some of the reasons behind the revolution and information about its outcome.

 Opposition to Diaz

 Porfirio Diaz had been in power for over thirty years when he gave an interview with American journalist James Creelman in 1908 in which he stated that Mexico was ready for democracy and that the president to follow him should be elected democratically.
 He said that he looked forward to the formation of opposing political parties.
 Francisco Madero, a lawyer from Coahuila, took Diaz at his word and decided to run against him in the 1910 elections.

 Diaz (who clearly hadn't really meant what he said to Creelman) had Madero imprisoned and declared himself the winner of the elections.
 Madero wrote the Plan de San Luis Potosi which called for the people of Mexico to rise up in arms against the president, with the date of the uprising set for November 20th, 1910.

 Causes of the Mexican Revolution

 - The dictatorship-like rule of Porfirio Diaz for over 30 years

 - Exploitation and poor treatment of workers

 - Great disparity between rich and poor